 This Policy is a legally binding agreement between you (“User”, “you” or “your”) and Green Strategies LLC (“Green Strategies LLC”, “we”, “us” or “our”).
-If you are entering into this agreement on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this agreement, in which case the terms “User”, “you” or “your” shall refer to such entity.
-If you do not have such authority, or if you do not agree with the terms of this agreement, you must not accept this agreement and may not access and use the Website and Services.
+If you are entering into this Policy on behalf of a business or other legal entity, you represent that you have the authority to bind such entity to this Policy, in which case the terms “User”, “you” or “your” shall refer to such entity.
+If you do not have such authority, or if you do not agree with the terms of this Policy, you must not accept this Policy and may not access and use the Website and Services.
 By accessing and using the Website and Services, you acknowledge that you have read, understood, and agree to be bound by the terms of this Policy.
 This Policy does not apply to the practices of companies that we do not own or control, or to individuals that we do not employ or manage.

 When you open the Website, our servers automatically record information that your browser sends.
 This data may include information such as your device’s IP address, browser type, and version, operating system type and version, language preferences or the webpage you were visiting before you came to the Website and Services, pages of the Website and Services that you visit, the time spent on those pages, information you search for on the Website, access times and dates, and other statistics.

 Information collected automatically is used only to identify potential cases of abuse and establish statistical information regarding the usage and traffic of the Website and Services.
 This statistical information is not otherwise aggregated in such a way that would identify any particular User of the system.

 You can access and use the Website and Services without telling us who you are or revealing any information by which someone could identify you as a specific, identifiable individual.
 If, however, you wish to use some of the features offered on the Website, you may be asked to provide certain Personal Information (for example, your name and e-mail address).

 We receive and store any information you knowingly provide to us when you create an account, or fill any forms on the Website.
 When required, this information may include the following: